Updated for 2025

 Flagstaff

-- Mood: Mid-sized mountain college town with ponderosa pine forests, aspen groves, and mountain views
+- Mood: This mountain college town thrives with pine forests everywhere.

 Page